-All categories are for FEMALE contestants only.
-Contestants must make girls'/ladies' garments.
-No children's garments are permitted, except in crochet and knitting.
+All categories are for female contestants only.
+Contestants must make girls'/ladies' garments (except in crochet or knitting).
+No children's garments are permitted, as well as other products, except in crochet and knitting.
 Contestants are allowed to submit one entry per category and must not receive help on their projects other than instructions.

 All fashions must meet A.C.E. dress requirements.
-Do not submit miniskirts, slacks, pantsuits, shorts, bathing suits, sleepwear, or garments with low necklines.
-Slits in skirts/dresses must meet the A.C.E. dress standard-slit no higher than the bottom of the knee.
+Pay attention to skirt length, necklines and materials.
+Slits in dresses must meet the A.C.E. dress standard-slit no higher than the bottom of the knee.
 These rules also apply to the subjects used in Needlework entries.
-Thin or "see-through" fabrics must be fully lined WITH OPAQUE MATERIAL; LACE MATERIAL IS SEE-THROUGH.
+Thin or "see-through" fabrics must be fully lined with opaque material; lace material is see-through.